 Now, with the goody two-shoes catered for, let’s take a look at some of the other ways in which you can watch the NBA, only this time without spending a penny.
 Well, that’s not completely true: you’re going to have to spend a few bucks on a VPN as all the methods below are illegal and you’ll need to cover your tracks.

-Though the chances of being caught — or, in the case of streaming, someone actually giving a damn — are minimal, it’s always better to be protected and reading through our VPN reviews before going further.
+Though the chances of being caught — or, in the case of streaming, someone actually giving a damn — are minimal, it’s always better to be protected before going further.
 Also, Cloudwards.net takes no responsibility for imbalanced karma or awkward questions from Saint Peter.

 A quick consultation of the great oracle (google, we mean google) coughs up quite a few NBA streams.
 Testing a few different ones got mixed results — streaming sites are more often than not traps laid by malware enthusiasts and other cybercriminals — but the two best ones we came up with were nba-stream.com and VIPBox.
 As we prefer the methods laid out below we can’t vouch for either, but both seem above board and reliable.